Frequently Asked Questions

 Q: What do I do if I received another tax document after I have already filed?

-A: If you receive another tax document or corrected tax document after you already filed, contact our office by email and attach a copy of the document.
+A: If you receive another tax document or corrected tax document after you already filed, contact our office by phone or email and either send us a copy of said document via email or bring it to our office.
 Next, it is likely that an amended tax return will need to be filed.

 Q: I received a letter from the IRS or state, what do I do?